reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 52. [Adding a new user discloses their full name in the "Users" section of NR Alerts notification channels page](https://hackerone.com/reports/344309) to New Relic - 10 upvotes, $1500
 53. [[NR Synthetics] Restricted user can view synthetics monitors and user permissions through .json endpoint at /permissions/securablemetadata/{GROUP ID}](https://hackerone.com/reports/320689) to New Relic - 10 upvotes, $750
 54. [[NR Insights] Data app permissions setting does not fully prevent other users from modifying/changing changing data related to your data app ](https://hackerone.com/reports/388743) to New Relic - 10 upvotes, $750
+55. [Upgrade menu exposes the mobile application token meant to only be visible to administrators ](https://hackerone.com/reports/447975) to New Relic - 10 upvotes, $750
-55. [Full name of other accounts exposed through NR API Explorer (another workaround of #476958)](https://hackerone.com/reports/520518) to New Relic - 10 upvotes, $750
+56. [Full name of other accounts exposed through NR API Explorer (another workaround of #476958)](https://hackerone.com/reports/520518) to New Relic - 10 upvotes, $750
-56. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
+57. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
-57. [Upgrade menu exposes the mobile application token meant to only be visible to administrators ](https://hackerone.com/reports/447975) to New Relic - 9 upvotes, $750
+58. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
-58. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 9 upvotes, $0
+59. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 9 upvotes, $0
-59. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 9 upvotes, $0
+60. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 9 upvotes, $0
-60. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500
+61. [Stored XSS at Synthetics private locations (planted through location label or description)](https://hackerone.com/reports/680240) to New Relic - 8 upvotes, $2500
-61. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 8 upvotes, $2500
 62. [Ability to view monitor names of other NR accounts through internal API (v3) via "monitor_id" parameter ](https://hackerone.com/reports/462321) to New Relic - 8 upvotes, $2000
 63. [https://rpm.newrelic.com/login vulnerable to host header attack](https://hackerone.com/reports/123078) to New Relic - 8 upvotes, $0
+64. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 8 upvotes, $0
+65. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 8 upvotes, $0
-64. [Drupal admin takeover via install.php not being performed prior to install.](https://hackerone.com/reports/329407) to New Relic - 8 upvotes, $0
+66. [Drupal admin takeover via install.php not being performed prior to install.](https://hackerone.com/reports/329407) to New Relic - 8 upvotes, $0
-65. [Mixed content issues on newrelic.com](https://hackerone.com/reports/700091) to New Relic - 8 upvotes, $0
+67. [Mixed content issues on newrelic.com](https://hackerone.com/reports/700091) to New Relic - 8 upvotes, $0
-66. [Stored XSS at Mobile (Versions tab)](https://hackerone.com/reports/706533) to New Relic - 7 upvotes, $2500
+68. [Stored XSS at Mobile (Versions tab)](https://hackerone.com/reports/706533) to New Relic - 7 upvotes, $2500
-67. [Passive stored XSS at Synthetics job result page (View resource)](https://hackerone.com/reports/690536) to New Relic - 7 upvotes, $1075
+69. [Passive stored XSS at Synthetics job result page (View resource)](https://hackerone.com/reports/690536) to New Relic - 7 upvotes, $1075
-68. [Restricted user can view all account invoices, payment method details, PII of account owner through zoura_api endpoints](https://hackerone.com/reports/501672) to New Relic - 7 upvotes, $900
+70. [Restricted user can view all account invoices, payment method details, PII of account owner through zoura_api endpoints](https://hackerone.com/reports/501672) to New Relic - 7 upvotes, $900
-69. [[NR Alerts/Synthetics?]
+71. [[NR Alerts/Synthetics?]
 User with no Synthetics permissions can view synthetic monitor details through /internal_api/ endpoint](https://hackerone.com/reports/320200) to New Relic - 7 upvotes, $750
-70. [One Click Remote Code Injection - *.blog.newrelic.com](https://hackerone.com/reports/941421) to New Relic - 7 upvotes, $506
+72. [One Click Remote Code Injection - *.blog.newrelic.com](https://hackerone.com/reports/941421) to New Relic - 7 upvotes, $506
-71. [Logic flaw enables restricted account to access account license key](https://hackerone.com/reports/200576) to New Relic - 7 upvotes, $500
+73. [Logic flaw enables restricted account to access account license key](https://hackerone.com/reports/200576) to New Relic - 7 upvotes, $500
-72. [SSRF on synthetics.newrelic.com permitting access to sensitive data](https://hackerone.com/reports/141682) to New Relic - 7 upvotes, $0
+74. [SSRF on synthetics.newrelic.com permitting access to sensitive data](https://hackerone.com/reports/141682) to New Relic - 7 upvotes, $0
-73. [Session Management Flaw](https://hackerone.com/reports/152944) to New Relic - 7 upvotes, $0
+75. [Session Management Flaw](https://hackerone.com/reports/152944) to New Relic - 7 upvotes, $0
-74. [CSRF vulnerability that allows an attacker to purge plugin metric data](https://hackerone.com/reports/157270) to New Relic - 7 upvotes, $0
+76. [CSRF vulnerability that allows an attacker to purge plugin metric data](https://hackerone.com/reports/157270) to New Relic - 7 upvotes, $0
-75. [Leaking license key in source code](https://hackerone.com/reports/154855) to New Relic - 7 upvotes, $0
+77. [Leaking license key in source code](https://hackerone.com/reports/154855) to New Relic - 7 upvotes, $0
-76. [JIRA account misconfig causes internal info leak](https://hackerone.com/reports/139970) to New Relic - 7 upvotes, $0
+78. [JIRA account misconfig causes internal info leak](https://hackerone.com/reports/139970) to New Relic - 7 upvotes, $0
-77. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 7 upvotes, $0
+79. [Cache purge requests are not authenticated](https://hackerone.com/reports/154278) to New Relic - 7 upvotes, $0
-78. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 7 upvotes, $0
+80. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 7 upvotes, $0
-79. [CSRF For Adding Users](https://hackerone.com/reports/225326) to New Relic - 7 upvotes, $0
+81. [CSRF For Adding Users](https://hackerone.com/reports/225326) to New Relic - 7 upvotes, $0
-80. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 7 upvotes, $0
-81. [Bypass of my two other reports #267636 + #255894 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/271861) to New Relic - 7 upvotes, $0
 82. [[Bypass] Code injection to open redirect in https://insights.newrelic.com/accounts/2521182/dashboards/1026927](https://hackerone.com/reports/727368) to New Relic - 7 upvotes, $0
 83. [Ability to run monitors' jobs of other accounts and to read these jobs content (including the secure credentials values)](https://hackerone.com/reports/787886) to New Relic - 6 upvotes, $2500
+84. [IDOR allows accounts to view full name of other accounts based on email through share notes feature](https://hackerone.com/reports/476958) to New Relic - 6 upvotes, $750
-84. [Open redirection on login](https://hackerone.com/reports/123172) to New Relic - 6 upvotes, $0
+85. [Open redirection on login](https://hackerone.com/reports/123172) to New Relic - 6 upvotes, $0
-85. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 6 upvotes, $0
+86. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 6 upvotes, $0
-86. [Potential sub-domain hijacking](https://hackerone.com/reports/178537) to New Relic - 6 upvotes, $0
+87. [Potential sub-domain hijacking](https://hackerone.com/reports/178537) to New Relic - 6 upvotes, $0
-87. [CSRF - Delete all empty application policy](https://hackerone.com/reports/123092) to New Relic - 6 upvotes, $0
+88. [CSRF - Delete all empty application policy](https://hackerone.com/reports/123092) to New Relic - 6 upvotes, $0
-88. [NR-wide cross account access through misconfigured CORS-policy of multiple endpoints](https://hackerone.com/reports/751699) to New Relic - 5 upvotes, $3125
+89. [NR-wide cross account access through misconfigured CORS-policy of multiple endpoints](https://hackerone.com/reports/751699) to New Relic - 5 upvotes, $3125
-89. [Stored XSS at APM transaction map (transactionName field)](https://hackerone.com/reports/667770) to New Relic - 5 upvotes, $2500
+90. [Stored XSS at APM transaction map (transactionName field)](https://hackerone.com/reports/667770) to New Relic - 5 upvotes, $2500
-90. [CSRF at adding new role (user-management.service.newrelic.com)](https://hackerone.com/reports/504782) to New Relic - 5 upvotes, $1500
+91. [CSRF at adding new role (user-management.service.newrelic.com)](https://hackerone.com/reports/504782) to New Relic - 5 upvotes, $1500
-91. [Permissions leaks the full name of other NR accounts - Regression of #267636](https://hackerone.com/reports/347665) to New Relic - 5 upvotes, $1500
+92. [Permissions leaks the full name of other NR accounts - Regression of #267636](https://hackerone.com/reports/347665) to New Relic - 5 upvotes, $1500
-92. [[NR Infrastructure] Bypass of #200576 through GraphQL query abuse - allows restricted user access to root account license key](https://hackerone.com/reports/276174) to New Relic - 5 upvotes, $750
+93. [[NR Infrastructure] Bypass of #200576 through GraphQL query abuse - allows restricted user access to root account license key](https://hackerone.com/reports/276174) to New Relic - 5 upvotes, $750
-93. [Restricted user can add and delete tags of APM key transactions ](https://hackerone.com/reports/638685) to New Relic - 5 upvotes, $750
+94. [Restricted user can add and delete tags of APM key transactions ](https://hackerone.com/reports/638685) to New Relic - 5 upvotes, $750
-94. [IDOR allows accounts to view full name of other accounts based on email through share notes feature](https://hackerone.com/reports/476958) to New Relic - 5 upvotes, $750
 95. [[NR Infrastructure] Restricted user can update integration provider account name via integrations API](https://hackerone.com/reports/397483) to New Relic - 5 upvotes, $750
 96. [[NR Alerts] Internal API exposes Synthetics monitor details to a restricted user without view monitor permissions](https://hackerone.com/reports/386556) to New Relic - 5 upvotes, $750
 97. [[Synthetics/Infrastructure/everything] Individual account permissions are not properly managed and inherited on sub accounts ](https://hackerone.com/reports/268541) to New Relic - 5 upvotes, $750